Pokémon Mystery Dungeon: Explorers of Time and Explorers of Darkness: Reception

 The reviews for the games were average to positive.
 The games were scored as 60 and 59 out of 100 by Metacritic for Explorers of Time and Explorers of Darkness, respectively.
 GameSpot gave the games a score of 6.5 out of 10, criticising the dialogue and inconsistent visuals, but praising the story, soundtrack, Wi-Fi features and easier difficulty.
 IGN also rated the games 6.5 out of 10, criticising the repetitive and unoriginal gameplay but noted the story for its charm.
 GamesRadar+ on the other hand gave a score of 2.5 out of 5 (below average), saying that "Explorers of Darkness/Time is a rental at best" and that "Pokémon fans are better served by playing more Diamond/Pearl while waiting for the next Pokémon Ranger game".
 However, GameSpy gave the games a 4/5 star rating, praising them for their "classic dungeon-crawling gameplay, attractive setting and cheerful music".
 Both Mystery Dungeon: Explorers of Time and Explorers of Darkness have received a rating of 7.5 from Nintendo Power.
 Gamezone gave the games a rating of 7.8/10, praising their graphics, gameplay, and soundtrack.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Pokémon Mystery Dungeon: Explorers of Time for "Role-Playing Game of the Year", which ultimately went to Fallout 3.

 Combined worldwide sales for Explorers of Time and Explorers of Darkness passed 4.5 million copies on March 31, 2009, and by March 31, 2010, adding the sales of Explorers of Sky totals the three games to over 5.90 million copies.
 Later, combined worldwide sales for the three Explorers games passed over 6.37 million copies according to Computer Entertainment Supplier's Association; 4.88 million for Explorers of Time and Explorers of Darkness and 1.49 million for Explorers of Sky.
 They are currently the best-selling games in the Pokémon Mystery Dungeon series, surpassing their predecessors.
 They are also the best-selling games in the Mystery Dungeon series in general; surpassing Squaresoft's Chocobo's Mysterious Dungeon and Enix's Torneko: The Last Hope, both accumulating 1.34 million and 759,000 copies respectively.